Cyril’s memories of Waterloo, reimagined through art

 Postcards from Waterloo

-We will inform successful entrants via email before Christmas 2022, so keep an eye on your inbox.
 Know someone who prefers to put pen to paper?
-Memories can also be submitted via postboxes located in Coin Street Neighbourhood Centre and St John’s Church, Waterloo.
+Memories can also be submitted via postboxes located in the entrance of Morley College.

 For any questions related to your entry, drop us a message to onewaterloo@hbreavis.com.
 Get involved in the campaign on social media, using the hashtag #PostcardsfromWaterloo